infoqualitylab/website/projects/risrs2020/whitepaper.md

 The RISRS team solicited feedback from presentations to NISOPlus, the Society for Scholarly Publishing, and the European Association of Science Editors.
 Implementation actions have started through a COPE task force on taxonomy and discussions about a proposed National Information Standards Organization (NISO) Work Item.
 We welcome your feedback via the project website https://infoqualitylab.org/projects/risrs2020/ or by email to jodi@illinois.edu.
 We encourage you to disseminate these recommendations and to envision how you, in your role, and in collaborative partnerships, can make a difference.
 For instance, you might help form a professional working group to further develop or refine these recommendations; present about retraction and related issues at professional and academic meetings; take on an implementation or policy project; or outline further research to be conducted.

-**Recommendations**
-1. Develop a systematic cross-industry approach to ensure the public availability of consistent, standardized, interoperable, and timely information about retractions.

-2. Recommend a taxonomy of retraction categories/classifications and corresponding retraction metadata that can be adopted by all stakeholders.

-3. Develop best practices for coordinating the retraction process to enable timely, fair, unbiased outcomes.

-4. Educate stakeholders about publication correction processes including retraction and about pre- and post-publication stewardship of the scholarly record.